Quiz - how well do you understand your lease?

 Currently, there is no requirement for existing buildings (that is, those built before 2007) to fit sprinklers.

-In May 2020, MHCLG published amendments to the Statutory Guidance to state that sprinkler systems should be fitted throughout blocks of flats with a top storey more than 11m above ground level.
-In the majority of cases, therefore, sprinkler protection and wayfinding signage will be necessary in any newly formed accommodation that falls above the new 11m trigger height.
-This change in guidance comes into force on 26 November 2020.
+In May 2020, the Department for Levelling Up, Housing & Communities published amendments to the Statutory Guidance in Approved Document B (fire safety) volume 1 to state that sprinkler systems should be fitted throughout blocks of flats with a top storey more than 11m above ground level.
+In the majority of cases, therefore, sprinkler protection will be necessary in any newly formed accommodation that falls above the new 11m trigger height.

 Further detailed information can be found here

 - Who is responsible for carrying out a fire risk assessment?

 - How often must a fire risk assessment be carried out?